Toroidal embeddings of abstractly planar graphs are knotted or linked: Introduction

-\begin{thm}[Existence of knots and links] Let $G$ be an abstractly planar graph and $f:G\rightarrow \R^3$ be an embedding of $G$ with image~$\mathcal{G}$.
-If $\mathcal{G}$ lies in the torus~$T^2$ and contains no subgraph that is a nontrivial knot or a nonsplit link, then the embedding $f$ is planar. \end{thm} \begin{cor}[Ravels do not embed on the torus] Every nontrivial embedding of a $\theta_{n}$-graph on the torus contains a nontrivial knot. \end{cor}
+\begin{thm}[Existence of knots and links] Let $G$ be a planar graph and $f:G\rightarrow \R^3$ be an embedding of $G$ with image~$\mathcal{G}$.
+If $\mathcal{G}$ lies in the torus~$T^2$ and contains no subgraph that is a nontrivial knot or a nonsplit link, then the embedding $f$ is trivial. \end{thm} \begin{rem} The above theorem can be reformulated as \begin{itemize} \item Let $\G$ be a nontrivial embedding of a planar graph that contains neither a nontrivial knot nor a nonsplit link.
+Then the minimal genus of $\G$ is strictly greater than one.\\ \item On the torus exist no nontrivial embeddings of planar graphs that neither contain a nontrivial knot nor a nonsplit link. \end{itemize} \end{rem}

+\begin{cor}[Ravels do not embed on the torus] Every nontrivial embedding of a $\theta_{n}$-graph on the torus contains a nontrivial knot. \end{cor}

 The topological structure of the surface on which the spatial graph is embedded is crucial for the theorem.
-For all closed orientable surfaces of genus $g > 1$, there exist examples of abstractly planar spatial graphs that are neither knotted or linked nor embeddable on a closed orientable surface with genus less than $g$.
-A famous example for the closed oriented genus two surface is Kinoshita's theta curve~\cite{Kinoshita} (Figure~\ref{KinoshitaThetaSurface}).
-A big class of examples is given by ravels: A ravel corresponds to an abstractly planar spatial graph and does not embed on the torus by Theorem~\ref{goal} as a ravel is nonplanar but contains no nontrivial knot or nonsplit links by definition.
-As every spatial graph embeds on a compact closed surface of some genus, it follows that ravels correspond to spatial graphs that are neither planar embedded nor knotted or linked but which are realisations of abstractly planar graphs on higher genus surfaces.
-Again, one need arbitrarily high genera to accommodate all ravels which can be shown using a Borromean construction as given by Suzuki~\cite{Suzuki}.
+For all closed orientable surfaces of genus $g > 1$, there exist examples of planar spatial graphs that are neither knotted or linked nor embeddable on a closed orientable surface with genus less than $g$.
+A famous example for the closed oriented genus two surface is Kinoshita's $\theta$-curve~\cite{Kinoshita} (Figure~\ref{KinoshitaThetaSurface}).
+Kinoshita's $\theta$-curve is a ravel.
+Ravels give more examples, since a ravel is by definition described by the embedding of a planar graph that is nontrivial although it contains no nontrivial knot or nonsplit links, but that does not embed on the torus by Theorem~\ref{goal}.
+As every spatial graph embeds on a compact closed surface of some genus, it follows that ravels correspond to spatial graphs that are neither trivial embedded nor knotted or linked but which are realisations of planar graphs on higher genus surfaces.
+One needs arbitrarily high genera to accommodate all ravels which can be shown using a Borromean construction as given by Suzuki~\cite{Suzuki}.

 Castle, Evans and Hyde~\cite{Hyde} proved that polyhedral toroidal molecules which contain a nontrivial knot are chiral.
 The chirality of polyhedral toroidal molecules which contain a nonsplit link is shown in~\cite{chirality}.
 Note that topological chirality implies chemical chirality.
+I.e., if the spatial graph describing a molecule is chiral as topological object, it follows that there is also no chemical transformation that deforms the molecule to its mirror image.
+This is due to chemically realisable transformations being more restrictive than ambient isotopies.